fourcolors/me/README.md

 # Hello!

 My name is Sterling cobb and I'm a Software Engineer.
 I've been coding since I was 13 and have a deep love for open source and web technologies, but we'll get to that soon.
 First, a little about myself.
-I'm 24, living in Boston and feel I'm as creative as they come.
+I'm 24, living in Utah and feel I'm as creative as they come.
 I perform improv' comedy (when in Utah where my friends are at) and enjoy fly fishing, golfing, baseball and long boarding.
 I'm also madly in love with the ocean and have dreams of sailing from Boston to San Francisco someday.

-Currently I'm working for thoughtbot (www.thoughtbot.com) in their apprentice.io program and having a blast.
+Currently I'm working for instructure building Canvas, a piece of software that helps manage students and teachers.

 ## My Profession (*After all, thats most likely why you are here*)